-Ms. Nidhi Kulshrestha is the Compliance officer of the company pursuant to Regulation 6 of the SEBI LODR Regulations.
+Ms. Nidhi Kulshrestha was the Compliance officer of the company till November 14, 2021 and Ms. Ankita Shetty is the Compliance officer w.e.f.
+November 15, 2021 pursuant to Regulation 6 of the SEBI LODR Regulations.

 Terms of reference: